aquarion-ai/aquarion-libtts/README.md

   to do so.
 - `check push` runs all common tasks, like type checking, formatting, linting, unit tests, acceptance tests, coverage checks, etc.
-- On first run, `check push` will download and install several files, etc.
+- On first run, `check push` will also download and install several files, etc.
+- The `check` command has several sub-commands to help you while developing.
+Check it out. :smile_cat: